Hair product build up and styling mistakes causing dandruff

 There are a wide variety of ingredients out there – “hold” polymers, conditioning agents, oils, fragrances, preservatives…too many compounds to name.

 No two products are alike, either.
-You might find that some products cause scalp irritation as your skin reacts to certain ingredients.
+You might find that some products cause scalp sensitivity as your skin reacts to certain ingredients.

 Unfortunately, everyone’s skin is different, and while one person might be sensitive to an ingredient, the next person may be fine with it.
 So, it’s a case of trial and error to rule out the products your scalp doesn’t like.